A lot of green around, many hills and a church made completely of wood.

 They were built centuries ago when the ruling catholic Austro-Hungarian empire forbade to build orthodox churches with more durable materials.
 They wanted only the catholic churches made of stone and long-lasting.

-But this is a region with huge forests, and if the locals couldn’t use stone or concrete, they decided they’ll try to build with wood.
+But this is a region with huge forests, and if the locals couldn’t use stone or concrete, they decided they’d try to build with wood.

 And it was a great success: the churches are beautiful and evocative and they’re still standing today, after centuries.

-Usually, the churches are built on a hill in the centre of the village, so their size appears greater and impresses more the faithful and the tourist.
+Usually, the churches are built on a hill in the centre of the village, so their size appears greater and impresses the faithful and the tourists.

 More than 50 churches have survived in the entire region, and eight of them are listed in the Wooden Churches of Maramureș UNESCO World Heritage Site.